12th International Flower Exhibition

 The garden next to the orchard is dedicated to the rhododendrons and the azaleas.
 They come from Exbury Gardens in the south west of England.
 These gardens were created in the beginning of the 20th century and due to their creator Lionel de Rothschild were without any doubt the first gardens in the world to exhibit rhododendrons.

-Garden lovers who wish to visit the park several times may want to obtain a Passe-partout card which grants a right of entry during the whole exhibition.
+Garden lovers who wish to visit the park several times can purchase a Passe-partout card.
+With this subscription, you can visit the park as often as you want during the whole exhibition grants a right of entry during the whole exhibition.

-The park has been designed at the beginning of the 20th century by the garden architect Louis Fuchs, designer of numerous parks in Belgium.
+The park has been designed at the end of the 19th century by the garden architect Louis Fuchs, designer of numerous parks in Belgium.

-The design and the realisation of the Flower Show in Groot-Bijgaarden has been taken care of by Maarten and Pieter Bakker, descendants of a famous family of bulb producers in the Netherlands.
-For the creation of the flowerbeds they always try to find the most interesting varieties.
-Therefore they never cease to search across the Netherlands in order to find the most beautiful species and the most talented producers.
-Afterwards they compose the different gardens while taking the diversity of the colours of the different varieties as well as their time of blooming into account.
+The design and the realisation of the Flower Show in Groot-Bijgaarden has been taken care of by Maarten Bakker, descendant of a famous family of bulb producers in the Netherlands.
+He looks always for the most interesting varieties for the creation of the flowerbeds.
+He searches across the Netherlands in order to find the most beautiful species and the most talented producers.
+Maarten composes the different gardens while taking the diversity of the colours of the different varieties as well as their time of blooming into account.